Iron-Matrix4/ha-addons/README.md

     ```

 2. **Restart Home Assistant**:
-    Restart Home Assistant to load the new component.
+    Restart Home Assistant to load the new integration.

 3. **Add Integration**:
     Go to **Settings > Devices & Services > Add Integration** and search for **"Jarvis AI Conversation Agent"**.